arttorres0/augmented-ner-model/README.md

-# NER with BI-LSTM+CRF
+# Augmented NER with BI-LSTM+CRF and BERT

-This project contains a Jupyter Notebook that creates, trains and evaluates BI-LSTM+CRF models.
-It was originally developed using a medical dataset from BioCreative[1] and executed using Google Colab, but different datasets and platforms can be used, if proper adjustments to the notebook are made.
+This project contains several Jupyter Notebooks that create, train and evaluate BI-LSTM+CRF[] and BERT[] models for NER task[].
+It was developed using 5 low-resource domain (highly-specialized language fields) datasets:  BioCreative V CDR Task[1], i2b2 2010[], MaSciP[], JusBrasil[], and CUAD v1[] (adapted to NER task[]) .
+It was executed using Google Colab, but different datasets and platforms can be used, if proper adjustments to the notebook are made.

-In this notebook, training data can be augmented to generate more examples and verify the impact of data augmentation on the model overall eficiency.
+In this project, training data is augmented to generate more examples and verify the impact of data augmentation on the model overall eficiency.
 Random points from the training data can be removed as well, if desired.

 ## Requirements

 - Google Colab
-- High-end GPU (highly recommended)
+- High-end GPU (highly recommended for BERT models)
 - Python3
 - Tensorflow 1.x
 - GoogleDrive and GoogleAuth (not mandatory, only used to store files)